kirchhausenlab/Cryosamba/README.md

 These instructions are meant to be read **carefully** and **line by line**.
 Arbitrarily skipping lines or blindly copy-pasting code snippets will likely lead to errors.

+💥**IMPORTANT**💥 CryoSamba accepts as input (.mrc, .rec, .tif) single 3D files or sequences of 2D (.tif) files.
+For single files, the "data path" must directly reference the files, while for tif sequences the "data path" should reference the folder containing the sequence.
+For example, use `path/to/sample_data.rec` or `path/to/tif_folder".
+Not referencing the input data properly will lead to errors.

 ## Table of Contents

 1. [Overview](#overview) 🌐